charles-uno/charles-uno.github.io/_posts/2017-04-14-great-british-bake-off.md

 Luckily for Ruby, the first episode of each season tells us very little about how that season will progress.
 If we compare first-episode technical rank against the number of episodes each baker survives, we get [Rexthor](https://xkcd.com/1725/).
 Some of the first episode's top technical bakers make it all the way to the finals, while others are eliminated early in the season.
 There's no particular correlation.

-![Episode 1: Taking Judgments with a Grain of Salt](/assets/images/wide/gbbo-ep1.svg) *Data comes from [Wikipedia](https://en.wikipedia.org/wiki/The_Great_British_Bake_Off_(series_1)).
+![Episode 1: Taking Judgments with a Grain of Salt](/assets/images/wide/gbbo-ep1.svg)
+<p class="figure-caption">Data comes from [Wikipedia](https://en.wikipedia.org/wiki/The_Great_British_Bake_Off_(series_1)).
 Points are plotted at a slight offset from the lattice points to improve legibility.
-Series 1 and 2 are omitted due to having a different number of episodes.*
+Series 1 and 2 are omitted due to having a different number of episodes.</p>

 Admittedly, our data set isn't great.
 Signature challenges and showstoppers are not scored numerically, and the banter between the hosts and judges is dramatically vague.
 We're comparing technical rank and episode count, ultimately, because those are the numbers we have.